mdanb/epigenetic_effects_on_mutational_landscape/README.md

 # Complete dataset download
-To download the data associated with this paper:
+To download all data associated with this paper:
 ```
 cd data/scripts
 sh download_all_scatac_data.sh